Character Analysis of Old Major

 Like Old Major, Lenin incited rebellion but died at the beginning of the revolution and was unable to witness the process of recreating society under Communist ideals.
 Before his death, Lenin expressed concern over the two very different men who would assume power: Leon Trotsky and Joseph Stalin.

 In Animal Farm, Leon Trotsky and Joseph Stalin are represented by Snowball and Napoleon, respectively.
-As well, he died.
+As well he died.

 Old Major’s Rhetorical Skills: “Beasts of England”

 His rhetorical speech about the tyranny of humans is perfectly logical; describing methodical enumeration of man’s wrongs against the animals.
-Old Major incites all animals of the farm to make a plane for the rebellion by highlighting all the crimes by men.
-During his speech, Old Major uses various linguistic techniques such to persuade and inspire the animals of the farm.
-Below statements shows that how he is good at persuading other animal by call them comrades repeatedly in his speech.
+Old Major incites all animals of the farm to make a plane for the rebellion by highlighting all of the crimes by men.

 “Why then do we continue in this miserable condition?
 Because nearly the whole of the produce of our labour is stolen from us by human beings.
 There, comrades, is the answer to all our problems.”